FREQUENTLY ASKED QUESTIONS

 WHAT SUPPORTS ARE AVAILABLE TO KEEP DCAC STUDENTS ON COURSE FOR COLLEGE?

 Being in a Drum Corps takes determination, focus, and grit - and so does college.
 By practicing excellence in music, DCAC students will transfer that to their academics.
 We are writing grants to allow us to offer a one-to-one iPad program as well as infusing our curriculum with music.
-For example, a math project may be to compose a melody using an algorithm, or an English assignment might be to analyze poetic form in the lyrics to a popular song.
-DCAC students are moved and motivated by music, so infusing the curriculum with music will move and motivate students academically.

 WHAT SPORTS AND AFTER SCHOOL ACTIVITIES ARE AVAILABLE TO DCAC STUDENTS?